 Typically, war machines except the Catapult are bought from Blacksmiths, which sell different war machine depending on the town.
 Additionally, war machines can be bought from an Adventure Map location called the War Machine Factory, which sell all war machines (except Catapults).
 Stronghold has the special building Ballista Yard, where a visiting hero can buy a Ballista.
 All heroes have the Catapult with them, and if one is destroyed in the combat, a new one is automatically added to hero's catapult slot.

-All war machines are immobile and unaffected by morale and luck with the exception of the Ballista and Cannon , which can have a lucky strike.
+All war machines are immobile and unaffected by morale (Ballista and Cannon can have a lucky strike, and in the Horn of the Abyss they both can have bad luck).
 Additionally, war machines do not affect the hero's movement.
 On the battlefield AI considers Catapult, Ballista and Cannon as ranged units, ignoring the moment they can not be blocked.

 War machines are immune to:

 |• Mind spells - (Berserk, Blind, Forgetfulness, Frenzy, Hypnotize, Mirth, Sorrow)||• Disease||Zombie|